douellette12/Word-of-The-Day/README.md

 # To use
 Change the sender and receiver as well as the authentication for your smtp sever.
 If you are using gmail, create an app password and use that in this script.
 You will also need to register with https://dictionaryapi.com to get an api key.
+Create a mariadb database and create a new table and include the info in the db_conn() function in wod.py

 # Email Example
 ![Email Image](wod_email_example.PNG)